eindiran/eindiran.github.io/_posts/2020-02-25-2-plus-2-equals-5-adventures-with-the-cpython-integer-cache.markdown

 categories: articles
 ---

-An interesting quirk of CPython (one which has caused debugging woes for many a Python-newcomer) is that the CPython interpretter preallocates the integers `-5` through `256` inclusive in a special area of memory, often called the "integer cache" or the "small integer cache".
+An interesting quirk of CPython (one which has caused debugging woes for many a Python-newcomer) is that the CPython interpreter preallocates the integers `-5` through `256` inclusive in a special area of memory, often called the "integer cache" or the "small integer cache".
 What this means is that every time you assign a variable to an integer in that range, the variable is a reference to that integer's location in the cache.
 We can verify this by using [`getrefcount`](https://docs.python.org/3/library/sys.html#sys.getrefcount)^[0]^ from the `sys` package:

 ```python3
 >>> import sys